bporter2387/hydra-poc/README.md

+# ADMIN TOKENS

 ### Generate Access Token (`hydra.warden`)
-> Using the **admin** username and **demo-password** password we defined in the FORCE_ROOT_CLIENT_CREDENTIALS environment variable, we'll generate an admin access token that is allowed to check if a token has access to a resource.
+> Using the **admin** username and **demo-password** password we defined in the FORCE_ROOT_CLIENT_CREDENTIALS environment variable in docker-compose.yml, we'll generate an admin access token that is allowed to check if a token has access to a resource.
+We could use **scope=hydra** to allow all hydra permissions to this token, but we'll keep them separate for now.

-> *Note: The backend will generate this on successful login of the user and set a JWT cookie with the access token for the Frontend to use*

 ```
 curl -s -k -X POST \